lizhongliu1996/melodyExtracter/README.md

 Sick of spending so much time on clicking notes on digital work station and finding the matched tone color of each instruments?

-Based on some bioacoustic technologies, it is possible that we can save you much efforts through our algorithm.
+Based on some acoustic technologies, it is possible that we can save you much efforts through our algorithm.

   Usually a typical commercial song is composed of many tracks including vocal,